-Don’t get me wrong: Prometheus is awesome, but your Prometheus is not.
-You know that feeling when Slack dings and ten alerts drop into the channel at once?
-Do you even scroll up to see the red line?
+Don’t get me wrong: Prometheus is awesome, but having too many alerts is not awesome.
+If Slack dings and ten alerts drop into your alerting channel at once, five times a day, then something needs to change.

 Most of the time you don’t take action to fix alerts, because they’re just that alert again.
 You saw the alert yesterday and will see it again tomorrow.
 It’s not critical, but you wont delete it because occasionally it means something.

 Don’t worry, you’re not alone.
 The good news is: you’re not the problem.
 The way you handle alerts was designed in the 90s for monolithic applications, not microservices on Kubernetes.

 On Kubernetes you run tens of applications, use countless technologies, and almost always are missing the actual data that you need to fix an alert.

 For example, let’s say an alert comes in for HighCPUThrottling, the most common Prometheus CPU throttling alert on Kubernetes.

 Guess what?
 You can’t fix it because you’re missing data.
 Even the most complex monitoring in the world can’t help you, because the solution depends on a number of simple questions: